cgi1/Cheats/add_disk_to_lvm.md

 (add all the blocks by pressing ENTER)

-5. Now create the partition
+5. Now create the file system

 Once again, we find the partition where we want to create a filesystem on using `fdisk -l`.
 Here it is `/dev/sdb1`